rafapolo/rails-dev/README.md

 # TTC Development

-The TTC Dev are a set of gems, configurations and tasks that allow developers to have all they need to debug & deploy a web project.
+The TTC Dev are a set of gems, configurations and tasks that allow Rails developers to have all they need to debug & deploy a web project.

 Just add it to your Rails project Gemfile:
 ```
 group :development, :test do
-  gem 'ttc_dev', :git => 'git@git.tacticaltech.org:ttc/tcc_dev.git'
+  gem 'ttc_rails_dev', :git => 'git@git.tacticaltech.org:ttc/tcc_rails_dev.git'
 end

 ```